PeterSchuld/TUe-Improving_Statistical_Inferences/README.md

 ### The following packages (libraries) need to be installed
 TOSTER - Two One-Sided Tests (TOST) Equivalence Testing

+You can install TOSTER in R using: install.packages('TOSTER').
+Alternatively, you can download a spreadsheet to perform these calculations: https://osf.io/qzjaj/

 ### The following software is used
 G*Power - Conduct statistical power analysis and calculate probabilities as well as some more test cases
            ( https://download.cnet.com/G-Power/3000-2054_4-10647044.html )